 About the Journal

-The primary purpose of the Journal is to provide Irish judges with information and opinions that are relevant and useful to them in their work.
-It recognises that judges work not simply in a context of black-letter law but in a wider human, social and economic milieu.
-It also recognises that judges of different courts, or even of the same court, may have different experiences, interests and needs.
+The primary purpose of the Journal is to provide Irish judges with analyses and opinions that are relevant and useful to them in their work.
+In addition, the Journal also aims to provide a forum where academics and practitioners can communicate views on matters of law and judicial policy to the judiciary and to each other.
+It must be recognised that judges work not simply in a context of black-letter law but in a wider human, social and economic milieu, in the knowledge that judges of different courts, or even of the same court, may have different experiences, interests and needs.

-It therefore publishes articles dealing with substantive law, forthcoming changes in the law and the results of research into areas such as sentencing and family law.
-It seeks particularly to illuminate the judicial process, considering topics such as ethics, decision-making and support services.
-While aware of individual and general sensitivities, it does publish controversial articles and indeed encourages authors, particularly judges, to express opinions on topics of particular interest to them.
-It also publishes reviews of books of interest to judges.
+The IJSJ therefore publishes articles dealing with substantive law, forthcoming changes in the law and the results of research into such diverse areas as sentencing and family law.
+The Journal seeks particularly to illuminate the judicial process by interfacing with topics such as ethics, decision-making and support services.
+While aware of individual and general sensitivities, the IJSJ encourages authors, particularly judges, to express opinions on issues of particular interest to them.
+It also publishes reviews of books of potential interest to judges.

 See here for our publication ethics and publication malpractice statement.